artie-l/pump-probe-experiment-control/README.md

 If you see no message printed in the console, it means that the connection to the XPS was established correctly.
 Now we will modify the DelayLine class:

 1. Replace the `XPS_web_ip` on line 15 by the by the IP address used to acess the XPS web-interface.
-2. Uncomment the lines 149 to 152
+2. Uncomment the lines 149 to 152.
-3. Re-run the script
+3. Re-run the script.
-4. Check in the XPS web-interface if the position of the delay-line has been changed to 25 mm
+4. Check in the XPS web-interface if the position of the delay-line has been changed to 25 mm.

 If you have no errors, and delay line moved, congratulations.
 You can now use the software!